Regulatory College Council

 The college must decide what the criteria for membership are, and what qualifications an individual needs should they wish to practice a certain profession.
 An annual report regarding the college's activities must also be compiled for the minister.

 The council consists of both elected and appointed members, who are placed into committees (more below).
 Said committees normally meet 4-6 times per year, and meetings are open to the public.
-Council members are not paid but do receive compensation for days in which they have meetings.Request a quote >
+Council members are not paid but do receive compensation for days in which they have meetings.Start now >

 Composition and Structure of the Council